MachineGenration/machine_genration_WANLP2020/readme.md

 You can donwload the Khouja's dataset from [Github](https://github.com/latynt/ans)

 ## Models
 We will upload the best model for machine generation and fake news detection on [huggingface.co](https://huggingface.co/models) once the paper has accepted.
+Moreover, we will provide a notebooks for models usage